Rocanville mine

 The Rocanville mine is a large potash mine located in southern Canada in Saskatchewan.
 Rocanville represents one of the largest potash reserves in Canada having estimated reserves of 1.13 billion tonnes of ore grading 22.5% potassium oxide equivalent.

+The mine first opened in 1970 and is one of six mines owned by Nutrien in Saskatchewan.
+It underwent a major expansion in 2017.